Find out how judges are selected.

 Judges are selected between November and January.
 All judges are contacted beforehand and asked if they are prepared to take on the workload, and meet the various criteria including judging deadline.

-The judges for the 2018 Voyager Media Awards will be announced after judging is completed in April 2018.
+View the judges for the 2018 Voyager Media Awards here.

 Jane Phare, NPA Awards Director, phone 021 500 995 or Rick Neville, NPA Editorial Director, phone 021 279 6447.